erickworkms/DevLopCar/README.md

 Example of a game integrating vehicles in Unreal C++

-Uses basic Hack n Slash game concepts in Unreal C++.
+Uses basic Vehicle game concepts in Unreal C++.
 All 3D models and animations are public and available on Adobe's Mixamo website (Car animations were also created by me), and only the car was modeled by me.
 The project focuses exclusively on programming and applying gameplay concepts.
 It can be a learning guide for those interested in the basics of creating a game in Unreal C++.

 Use the mouse and keyboard to play.
 The space key makes the character jump, ASWD to move, E to enter and exit the car, Mouse to control the camera.
 There are 4 characters, and in the selection menu, each of them is related to a programming language.